-But wait! there are more reasons why consider this is the best time to visit the sacred valley of the Incas.
+But wait!
+Check this article for even more reasons why rainy season is the best time to visit Cusco & the Sacred Valley.

-Also known as BTC, this ticket is a personal document that allows you access to different sites in the Cusco region, such as archeologic monuments, museums, and historic spots which are part of the cultural heritage of the country.
+Also known as BTG (boleto turistico general), the boleto turistico or tourist ticket is a personal document that allows you access to different sites in the Cusco region, such as archeologic monuments, museums, and historic spots which are part of the cultural heritage of the country.

 There are two main reasons why this tourist ticket is so important:

 First of all, if you plan to visit different sites in a short period of time, this ticket would be a good deal.
 The entrance is valid for up to 12 days and gives you access to a variety of tourist spots.
-(Is cheaper than buying individual entrance fees).
+(It is cheaper than buying individual entrance fees).

-Secondly, when purchasing this ticket, you are contributing to the culture of the nation; All incomes gathered during tourist visits are managed to carry out projects oriented to the conservation and preservation of the cultural heritage in the Cusco region.
-So yes, you need the Boleto Turistico!
+Secondly, when purchasing this ticket, you are contributing to the culture of the nation.
+All income generated during tourist visits are managed to carry out projects oriented to the conservation and preservation of the cultural heritage in the Cusco region.
+Read more about the Boleto Turistico here.

 Final Thoughts on Planning the Best Sacred Valley Tour from Cusco